aliendb/aliendb-cordova-plugin-firebase-dynamiclinks/README.md

-NB: this repo is for testing only.. looking for this project, then use the author's repository at https://github.com/chemerisuk/cordova-plugin-firebase-dynamiclinks
+NB: this repository is for testing only.. looking for this project, then use the author's repository at https://github.com/chemerisuk/cordova-plugin-firebase-dynamiclinks